 Vanities are the main source of storage in bathrooms of all sizes and shapes – from itty bitty ones with barely any floor space, to big, sprawling, spa-like master suites.
-But while it can be tempting to scale down to something bite sized in a smaller bathroom – or up to a full suite of kitchen-style cabinetry in a larger one – it can actually be a smart move to stick somewhere in the middle of the line, with bathroom vanities that are big, but not too big.
+You might be to scale down to something bite sized in a smaller bathroom – or up to a full suite of kitchen-style cabinetry in a larger one.
+But it can actually be a smart move to stick somewhere in the middle of the line, with bathroom vanities that are big, but not too big.

 Pre-Made Bathroom Vanities Are Super Scaleable